conda-incubator/conda-store/docs/index.rst

 .. rst-class:: center

 The conda packaging system works well for individual users, but it can get tricky to reproduce environments reliably to share with colleagues.
-On the other hand, Docker containers can ensure reproducibility, but aren't friendly to individual users who may need new packages or versions for daily work. conda-store resolve this friction, and provides a balance of both the familiarity of conda and the robustness of containers.
+On the other hand, Docker containers can ensure reproducibility, but aren't friendly to individual users who may need new packages or versions for daily work. conda-store resolves this friction, and provides a balance of both the familiarity of conda and the robustness of containers.

 .. rst-class:: border